What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Sometimes an inheritance makes it possible to move forward with something that would otherwise have taken years: buying a home, funding a business, creating flexibility around work.
 These decisions carry both financial and personal weight, and they benefit from being evaluated carefully rather than rushed.

-Use a portion with intention.
+Step 4: Use a portion with intention.

 The Tax Piece (It's More Interesting Than It Sounds)